 In Java, abstract classes and methods provide a way to define methods that must be implemented by subclasses, while also allowing the abstract class to provide some default behavior.
 Here are some key points and examples to illustrate how to create and extend abstract classes in Java:

-.Let's start by defining an abstract class with both abstract and non-abstract methods.
+final or private.Let's start by defining an abstract class with both abstract and non-abstract methods.

 abstract class Animal {